Enhancement Shaman: Midnight Expansion Preview

 Enhancement Hero Talent Updates in Midnight

-In Midnight, as per the developer notes the goal has been to consolidate at least some of our core mechanics between both Stormbringer and Totemic.
-This means that some of the aspects that drastically separated them have been trimmed down, but they still have distinct loops unique to each.
+In Midnight, as per the developer notes, the goal has been to consolidate at least some of our core mechanics and soften the split between Stormbringer and Totemic.
+This means that some aspects that drastically separated them previously have been trimmed, but they still have distinct loops unique to each.
+How successful this reorientation was though depends on the tree.

 3.1.1.